-When you publish your own book, all of the control is ultimately yours.
-You can choose what to write, where to share it and what platforms you make it available on.
+Publishing your own book means having the final say on everything, from plot to cover design.
 You won’t have to consider what publishers want and won’t have a sales team or board to answer to.

-It’s also worth bearing in mind that self-publishing can offer an avenue for writers who face barriers on their road to publication for a variety of reasons and does provide alternative ways for underrepresented writers to reach larger audiences – and also potentially, under represented readers.
+Self-publishing can offer an avenue for writers who face barriers on their road to publication for a variety of reasons and offers alternative ways for underrepresented writers to reach larger audiences (and perhaps underrepresented readers).

 There are now many avenues for writers to make their work available to potential readers with minimal costs.
-From print on demand options such as Blurb, Lulu and Bookbaby, to digital programmes from Amazon Kindle to Smashwords.
+From print on demand options such as Blurb, Lulu and Bookbaby, to digital programmes such as Amazon Kindle or Smashwords.

-While it’s likely you’ll have fees and costs to cover with your distributor and chosen publishing platform, you won’t have to give a cut of your earnings to a publishing company.
+While it’s likely you’ll have fees and costs to cover with your distributor and chosen publishing platform, you won’t have to give a cut of your earnings to a publishing company – profits will be all yours!

-Publishing a book is a huge job – almost as big as writing one in the first place.
-You will need to take on (or outsource) the various roles a publishing company would traditionally provide for you, such as finding an editor, copy proofer, typesetter and cover design artist.
+Publishing a book is a big job and you’ll need to take on (or outsource) the various roles a publishing company would traditionally provide for you, such as finding an editor, copy proofer, typesetter and cover design artist.

 You will also need to be prepared to market and promote your own book, which can be a big task too.
 If it’s a skill that comes naturally to you, you may take on the job yourself or you might prefer to hire a publicist to help.

-While the attitude towards self-publishing is changing, there is still something of a stigma attached to the idea in some circles.
-This is largely thanks to the fact that it’s down to the author to exercise (or ensure) quality control, rather than a third party.
+The stigma around self-publishing is on the wane, but it still exists.
+In self-publishing, it’s down to the author to exercise (or ensure) quality control, rather than a third party.
 While many authors self-publish their books to an extremely high standard, not all do (in the same way that not all publishing houses always do!) and that has had a knock on effect on opinion.

 Getting books into brick and mortar bookshops is notoriously difficult – for publishers as well as individuals – there’s only so much floor space and a large number of books.
-When publishers are able to offer discounts or larger lists of books and bulk buys, they have an advantage.
-That’s not to say bookshops never take self-published books or that online alternatives aren’t an excellent opportunity, it’s just something to bear in mind.
+When publishers are able to offer discounts or larger lists of books and bulk buys, they may have an advantage.